Radmir2015/MotionPhotoMuxer/README.md

 Convert Apple Live Photos into Google Motion Photos commonly found on Android phones.

+# What's changed in this fork

+- HEIC support (using convertion to JPG, it loses a lot in colors and space, but this is likely the only way)
+- It also removes JPG temp files after merging process
+- Progress bar with estimated time

 # Installation

 As of right now, this script only has one dependency, `py3exiv2`.
 Unfortunately